arcxp-ce-support/Fusion-Training-User-Stories/documentation/ejecting.md

 package.json
 ```

-The `rss` directory is what we are interested in.
-It needs to be copied to the components/features directory.
+The `rss` directory needs to be copied to the components/features directory.
 You should rename it to distinguish it from the Feed Block you copied it from.
 Your components directory should look like:

 ```
 components